 I am a Senior Lecturer in the Department of Social Work.
 I have trained undergraduate and graduate students at GSU for 10 years.
 I teach the practice courses, diversity and health.
 My professional training and areas of expertise are public health, community strategic planning, organizational development, mass incarceration, maternal and child health, and international health.

-Dr. Nicole Koonce, Communication Disorders
+Dr. Nicole Bing, Communication Disorders

 I am an Assistant Professor in the Department of Communication Disorders at Governors State University.
 I am also a certified Speech-Language Pathologist with more than 14 years of clinical experience in pediatric communication disorders.